Are you looking to start your own blog!! But couldn’t be able to figure out how to choose the platform? It’s actually tough to choose.

 It’s easy to use and manage.
 For managing, blogger one doesn’t require any technical skills.
-Blogger has service advantage of Google’s robust secure platform.
-Also provides reliability.
+Blogger has a service advantage of Google’s robust secure platform.
+It also provides reliability.

 You cannot add new features as your blog grows.
 Design options are limited.
 Limited numbers of the template are available.

 Third-party templates are often of low quality for bloggers.
 Blogger does not receive frequent updates or new features.